Back to Blog

 3. Social media!

 We’re all reliant on social media for social and business these days so why not use it to your advantage?
-Those who follow you on social media may have used or purchased your product before.
+Those following you on social media may have used or purchased your product.
 At the very least, they’re familiar with your brand.
 Social media is an easy way to connect with users.

-You can post links, polls, call to actions etc. We wrote a blog post about recruiting via LinkedIn which you might find helpful.
+You can post links, polls, call to action, etc. We wrote a blog post about recruiting via LinkedIn, which you might find helpful.
 Ayda’s newest feature includes campaigns and screeners.
-Both can be shared via link on social media email to recruit and collect potential participant information.
+Both can be shared via links on social media emails to recruit and collect potential participant information.

 4. Current customer touchpoints